Aluminium smelting is energy-intensive. This means producing more aluminium with less energy is a commercial and environmental imperative for EGA.

 Our research and technology development focuses on reducing the amount of energy required to produce each tonne of aluminium.

-Compared to our technology in 1990, our latest technology has reduced the amount of electricity required to produce each tonne of aluminium by 37.5 per cent.
+Our technology development over more than 25 years, and earlier work since 1980, has reduced the amount of electricity required to produce each tonne of aluminium by 37.5 per cent.

 Energy consumed during the smelting process with our latest technology is amongst the lowest in the industry.